-- The SSBN(X) is to be designed for a 40-year expected service life. - Unlike the Ohio-class design, which requires a mid-life nuclear refueling, the SSBN(X) is to be equipped with a life-of-the-ship nuclear fuel core (a nuclear fuel core that is sufficient to power the ship for its entire expected service life). - The SSBN(X) might have fewer SLBM tubes than the Ohio-class design.
-Instead of 24 tubes, as on the Ohio-class design, the SSBN(X) might have 20, 16, or 12.
-The number of SLBM tubes in the SSBN(X) design will reflect recommendations in the 2010 Nuclear Posture Review (NPR) regarding future numbers of U.S. strategic nuclear warheads. - The SLBM tubes on the SSBN(X) may be somewhat larger than those on the Ohio class design.
-The Navy states that "a larger diameter missile tube provides flexibility to accommodate any future changes to missiles and payloads over the service life of a class that will extend to the 2080's.
-This concept was employed in earlier SSBN classes, for example in the OHIO Class, which initially fielded C-4 missiles (34 feet long and 74 inches in diameter) in missile tubes that later accommodated the longer and larger diameter D-5 missiles (44 feet long and 83 inches in diameter)."
-If the SLBM tubes on the SSBN(X) are at least as large as those on the Ohio-class boats, then the SSBN(X) would likely have a beam (i.e., diameter) as least as great as the 42-foot beam of the Ohio-class design. - The Navy states that "owing to the unique demands of strategic relevance, [SSBN(X)s] must be fitted with the most up-to-date capabilities and stealth to ensure they are survivable throughout their full 40-year life span."
+- Unlike the Ohio-class design, which requires a mid-life nuclear refueling, the SSBN(X) is to be equipped with a life-of-the-ship nuclear fuel core (a nuclear fuel core that is sufficient to power the ship for its entire expected service life).30 - The SSBN(X) might have fewer SLBM tubes than the Ohio-class design.
+Instead of 24 tubes, as on the Ohio-class design, the SSBN(X) might have 20 or 16.
+The number of SLBM tubes in the SSBN(X) design will reflect recommendations in the 2010 Nuclear Posture Review (NPR) regarding future numbers of U.S. strategic nuclear warheads. - The SLBM tubes on the SSBN(X) may be somewhat larger than those on the Ohio class design.31 The Navy states that "a larger diameter missile tube provides flexibility to accommodate any future changes to missiles and payloads over the service life of a class that will extend to the 2080's.
+This concept was employed in earlier SSBN classes, for example in the OHIO Class, which initially fielded C-4 missiles (34 feet long and 74 inches in diameter) in missile tubes that later accommodated the longer and larger diameter D-5 missiles (44 feet long and 83 inches in diameter)."32 If the SLBM tubes on the SSBN(X) are at least as large as those on the Ohio-class boats, then the SSBN(X) would likely have a beam (i.e., diameter)33 as least as great as the 42-foot beam of the Ohio-class design. - The Navy states that "owing to the unique demands of strategic relevance, [SSBN(X)s] must be fitted with the most up-to-date capabilities and stealth to ensure they are survivable throughout their full 40-year life span."34